zhengyuan-jiang/Watermark-Library/README.md

 4. Download non-AI-generated image testing set.

 You can download the testing set [here](https://drive.google.com/file/d/1pNHGW94UbFcabvxN8QXNRSxTCqu7C-NJ/view?usp=sharing).
-You can also use use your own datasets or use your model by modifying `network.py`.
+You can also use your own datasets or use your model by modifying `network.py`.

 ## Evaluate certified robustness